-American National Bank and the Federal Reserve will be closed on Monday, May 27, for Memorial Day.
+American National Bank and the Federal Reserve will be closed on Thursday, July 4, for Independence Day.

-Please keep in mind that ACH transactions cannot settle on Monday, May 27.
-Thus, to ensure payment by Friday, May 24, your ACH entries should be processed through iBank on Thursday, May 23, and dated for May 24.
+Please keep in mind that ACH transactions cannot settle on Thursday, July 4.
+To ensure payment by Wednesday, July 3, your ACH entries should be processed through iBank on Tuesday, July 2, and dated for July 3.
 We recommend that you transmit the ACH information prior to 9:30 AM.